Atherosclerosis Prevention Strategies: Insights from Scientific Research

 Magnesium plays a critical role in vascular health and is a focus of biomedical research due to its impact on vascular smooth muscle cells.

 Advanced imaging techniques like CT scans have shown that the presence of magnesium in the artery walls is measurable and can aid in diagnosing atherosclerotic conditions.
-However, it is essential to maintain magnesium levels within a healthy range as excessive niacin, which is interconnected with magnesium pathways, has been associated with an increased risk of cardiovascular disease.

 The interest in magnesium and its influence on cellular functions extends to its potential role in modulating cellular inflammation, which is significant in the pathogenesis of atherosclerosis.